Public Service Loan Forgiveness

 The program helps attract talent to work at 501(c)(3) charitable nonprofits, encourages and incentivizes employees to remain in the sector, and provides relief for public service professionals who are often paid less than other employment opportunities.

-The original Eligibility Requirements include the following.
-Some requirements have been expanded and may apply after final regulations become effective on July 1, 2023.
-Nonprofit employees are encouraged to use the PSLF Help Tool and submit employer certification forms to be considered.
+Nonprofit employees are encouraged to use the PSLF Help Tool and submit employer certification forms immediately.

-• Loan must be through the Federal Direct Student loan program, specifically the “William D. Ford Federal Direct Loan (Direct Loan) Program".
-Other types of loans may qualify as regulations become effective.
+• Qualifying Loans: Loan must be through the Federal Direct Student loan program, specifically the “William D. Ford Federal Direct Loan (Direct Loan) Program".
+Additional types of loans like Perkins, FFEL, and consolidated loans qualify under new regulations that took effect July 1, 2023.
+Borrowers should inquire with their loan servicer or the Department of Education.

-• After 120 qualifying payments (this usually takes 10 years) employees in certain public service jobs, including at 501(c)(3) charitable nonprofits, may be eligible for loan forgiveness as long as their loans are not in default, and their loans are under a qualifying repayment plan.
+• Qualifying Payments: After 120 qualifying payments (this usually takes 10 years) in certain repayment plans, employees in certain public service jobs, including at 501(c)(3) charitable nonprofits, may be eligible for loan forgiveness as long as their loans are not in default, and their loans are under a qualifying repayment plan.

 • Employment with a government agency (federal, state, local or tribal)